gnosis/dex-research/dFusion/dFusionSpec.md

 ```
 Function deposit ( address token, uint amount){
 	// verify that not too much deposits have already been done,

 	// sending of funds
-	require( Token(token).transferFrom())
+	require( Token(token).transferFrom(...))

-	//
+	// Storing deposit information
 	depositHash[blocknr/20] = sha256(depositHash[blocknr/20], msg.sender, amount, token)
 }
 ```

-That means that all the depositing information are stored in a bytes32 depositHash.
-Each 20 ethereum blocks, we store all the occuring depositsHash in a unique hash.
+That means that all the depositing information are stored in a bytes32 `depositHash`.
+Each 20 ethereum blocks, we store all the occuring `depositsHash` in a unique hash.

 The deposits can be incorporated by any highly bonded party by calling the following function:
 ```
-Function incorporateDeposits(uint startingBlockNr, unit endingBlockNr, oldBalanceHash, newBalanceHash)
+Function incorporateDeposits(uint blockNr, oldBalanceHash, newBalanceHash)
 ```
-This function would update the the balanceHash by incorporating the deposits from startingBlockNr to endingBlockNr.
+This function would update the the `balanceHash` by incorporating the deposits received from `blockNr` to `blockNr+19`.

-Everyone can check whether the balanceHash has been updated correctly.
+Everyone can check whether the `balanceHash` has been updated correctly.
 If it has not been updated correctly, then the person submitting this solution can be challenge by providing a bond.

 If the submitter is challenged, he would have to provide the following snark: